Disclosure: I visited several of the sites in the post for free for review purposes. All opinions are my own.

 In a former church near Laurier House, Working Title Kitchen + Café (330 Laurier Avenue East) is a little bit of all things to all people: a coffee shop, a bakery, a Sunday brunch hub (the pretty patio fills up quickly) and a creative dinner spot serving combos such as beef short ribs with grits and fenugreek curry with smoked tofu.

-And on the north edge of the neighbourhood, Mexico City-born Hugo Crespo whips up tacos, tortas de chilaquiles, quesabirrias and other authentic Mexican street food (including halal options) at Sí Señor (506 Rideau Street).
+And on the northern edge of the neighbourhood, Mexico City-born Hugo Crespo whips up tacos, tortas de chilaquiles, quesabirrias and other authentic Mexican street food (including halal options) at Sí Señor (506 Rideau Street).

 Polish your kitchen skills at Le Cordon Bleu